Menu

 • You can take the day of your citizenship ceremony off.

-There are a number of other rules that apply to leaves.
-Notice must be given before some types of leaves can be taken.
-Generally 4 weeks’ written notice is required for leaves of more than 60 days except for leaves that cannot be anticipated such as bereavement or compassionate care leave.
-There are also rules about who is considered a family member.
+There are a number of other rules that apply to taking leave.
+Notice must be given before some types of leave can be taken.
+You must usually give 4 weeks’ written notice for leaves of more than 60 days.
+You can give less notice if the leave cannot be anticipated such as for bereavement or compassionate care leave.
+There are also different rules about who is considered a family member in different situations.

-It is against employment standards to end someone’s employment because they have applied for or taken an authorized leave.
+It is against employment standards to end someone’s employment because of an authorized leave.
 Employers also cannot let someone go because they are pregnant or disabled because of pregnancy.
-Workers who are disabled, including those temporarily disabled by pregnancy, cannot be fired for asking for modifications or changes to their duties because of their disability.
+Workers who are disabled cannot be fired for asking for changes to their duties because of their disability.
+This includes workers who are temporarily disabled because of pregnancy.

 Employment Insurance

-Workers who are away from work because of illness or injury may be entitled to the sickness benefit.
+Workers who are away from work because of illness or injury may be entitled to sickness benefits.

 A family member who is caring for a critically ill or injured child is eligible for the family caregiver benefit.
-Depending on the person’s wages they could receive up to $562 for a limited number of weeks.
+They can receive 55% of their salary for a limited number of weeks depending on the situation.

 Interpersonal Violence Leave